Our aim is to support workers joining together internationally, to achieve gains that benefit all workers.

 Level 2: Connect the struggles

-The initial connection made with solidarity messages can be a first step to increase communication and discussion, with the aim of connecting the struggles of different groups of workers.
-This connection can progress to regular communication by phone and email, practical support, online meetings and even solidarity visits.
+We try to use the initial connections made with solidarity messages to increase communication and discussion, with the aim of connecting the struggles of different groups of workers.
+We want to increase communication using messaging, phone and email, to achieve practical support, online meetings and solidarity visits.

 Level 3: Joint actions